Clinical Research Curriculum

 Mentorship Programs

-A limited number of applicants (6-8 per year) are accepted into an intensive mentoring program that complements the above coursework.
+A limited number of applicants (4-6 per year) are accepted into an intensive mentoring program that complements the above coursework.
 A methodologic mentor from the Center is selected for each mentee.
-Acceptance into the program requires the commitment of at least one departmental mentor for the mentee and adequate protected time for the mentee to fulfill the requirements of the program.
-Over the course of the two-year program, each mentee is expected to design a research protocol that is of sufficient quality and sophistication for competitive grant submission.
+Acceptance into the program requires the commitment of at least one departmental mentor and adequate protected time for the mentee to fulfill the program’s requirements.
+Over the course of the two-year program, each mentee is expected to design a research protocol of sufficient quality and sophistication for competitive grant submission.